Barrister Category: DPA

 Neelim is head of the family law team at 1MCB.

-Ranjeet is a highly regarded barrister who specialises in crime, immigration, asylum and human rights work.
+Ranjeet is a highly regarded barrister who specialises in crime.
 She is well respected by her professional and lay clients for consistently delivering positive results through her comprehensive and methodical approach to her cases.
 She has a professional and approachable manner and is often instructed on cases involving young offenders, vulnerable clients and those with mental health problems.

 Iain is a seasoned and compassionate barrister specialising in serious crime.
 He is a fighter who always goes the extra mile for his clients, whether before domestic or international jurisdictions.
 Iain represents defendants charged with the gravest of offences and has a particular expertise in international crimes, firearms, and immigration-related cases.
 He is developing a strong practice in extradition.
 Iain prides himself on his meticulous preparation and intelligent trial strategy.
 Clients regularly comment favourably on his down-to-earth, unpretentious approach.